Espreccino/espreccino.github.io/_faq/1_index.md

     * [Web Sample](http://developers.getpeppertalk.com/web/sample.html)

-## Technology

-* What about battery usage?
-* What about network usage?
-* How much size does it add to my app?
-* How are remote notifications handled?
 * How much load/traffic can PepperTalk servers handle?
 What about scaling issues?
 * What Device/Platforms are supported?
 * Can the same device be used for multiple logins?